AnonShield/AnonLFI2.0/README.md

-# Data Anonymization Tool with Controlled Re-identification
+# AnonLFI 2.0: Extensible Anonymization for CSIRTs

-A practical and intelligent tool for anonymizing security incident tickets, designed for local use by CSIRTs, ensuring that sensitive data can be safely used to train AI (LLM) models.
+A pseudonymization framework for CSIRTs that resolves the conflict between data confidentiality (GDPR/LGPD) and analytical utility.
+It allows sensitive security incident data to be used safely for threat analysis, detection engineering, and training AI (LLM) models.

 ## System Architecture